 - Chopped fresh parsley and rosemary, for garnish

-- For beef mixture: Heat oil in a 12 inch ovenproof skillet on medium heat.
+- Heat oil in a 12-inch ovenproof skillet on medium heat.
 Add onion, carrots, garlic, and rosemary.
 Cook until softened, about 5 minutes.
-Add ground beef and cook until no longer pink, about 5 more minutes more.
+Add ground beef and cook until no longer pink, about 5 more minutes.
 Drain all but about 1-2 tablespoons of fat.

 - Stir in peas and corn, cooking for 2-3 more minutes.
 Season with salt and pepper to taste.
-Add flour evenly over mixture and stir until fully.
-Cook for 1 additional minute before adding Guinness and worcestershire suace.
-Let simmer for about 5 minutes or until mixture is slightly thickened.
+Add flour evenly over the mixture and stir until fully incorporated.
+Cook for 1 additional minute before adding Guinness and Worcestershire sauce.
+Let simmer for about 5 minutes or until the mixture has slightly thickened.

 - Make sure beef is evenly distributed throughout the skillet before topping with an even layer of mashed potatoes.
 It helps to layer in small clumps/sections.
 It can be hard to spread without the potatoes sticking to the beef.
 Bake for 20 minutes or until potatoes start to brown on the top.
 You may need to broil for the last 2-3 minutes to get a nice golden crust.
 Garnish with rosemary and parsley and serve.